Deep networks learn to parse uniform-depth context-free languages from local statistics: Iterative learning algorithm

 which yields

 As $v\to\infty$ for fixed $f$ ($m_s = f v^{s-1}$),

-When the root prior is uniform, fluctuations are controlled by the arity of the last level $s_L$: $v^{-2}$ or $v^{-3}$.
+When the root prior is uniform, fluctuations are controlled by the branching factor of the last level $s_L$: $v^{-2}$ or $v^{-3}$.
 By invariance of the rules' statistics for permutations of the indices,

-The variance decays faster than the squared mean $v^{-2}$ with $v$, independently of the arity.
-Therefore, the leaf marginals concentrate around the uniform distribution.
+The variance decays faster than the squared mean $v^{-2}$ with $v$, independently of the branching factor.
+Therefore, the marginals concentrate around the uniform distribution.
 Considering a random leaf instead of a well-defined path with specific arities $s_\ell$ at all levels does not change the result, since the marginals converge to the uniform distribution regardless.